dreamento/dreamento/README.md

 Please note that this program is provided with no warranty of any kind.

 **CITATION:**
-Esfahani, M.J., Daraie, A.H., Weber, F.D., & Dresler, M. (2022).
-Dreamento: An open-source dream engineering toolbox utilizing sleep wearable. https://doi.org/10.48550/arXiv.2207.03977
+Jafarzadeh Esfahani, M., Daraie, A. H., Weber, F. D., & Dresler, M. (2022).
+Dreamento: An open-source dream engineering toolbox utilizing sleep wearable. arXiv e-prints, arXiv-2207. https://doi.org/10.48550/arXiv.2207.03977